godotengine/godot-docs/classes/class_displayserver.rst

 :ref:`WindowMode<enum_DisplayServer_WindowMode>` **WINDOW_MODE_EXCLUSIVE_FULLSCREEN** = ``4``

-Exclusive full screen window mode.
-This mode is implemented on Windows and macOS only.
-On other platforms, it is equivalent to :ref:`WINDOW_MODE_FULLSCREEN<class_DisplayServer_constant_WINDOW_MODE_FULLSCREEN>`.

-\ **On Windows:** Only one window in exclusive full screen mode can be visible on a given screen at a time.
-If multiple windows are in exclusive full screen mode for the same screen, the last one being set to this mode takes precedence.
+A single window full screen mode.
+This mode has less overhead, but only one window can be open on a given screen at a time (opening a child window or application switching will trigger a full screen transition).

+Full screen window cover the entire display area of a screen, have no border or decorations.
+Display video mode is not changed.

+\ **On Windows:** Depending on video driver, full screen transition might cause screens to go black for a moment.

-\ **On macOS:** Exclusive full-screen mode prevents Dock and Menu from showing up when the mouse pointer is hovering the edge of the screen.
+\ **On macOS:** Exclusive full screen mode prevents Dock and Menu from showing up when the mouse pointer is hovering the edge of the screen.

+\ **On Linux (X11):** Exclusive full screen mode bypasses compositor.

-Regardless of the platform, enabling full screen will change the window size to match the monitor's size.
+\ **Note:** Regardless of the platform, enabling full screen will change the window size to match the monitor's size.
 Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling full screen mode.

 .. rst-class:: classref-item-separator